 - Working at a place that is related to your field

-- Start science programs or clubs and increase the members
+- Start science programs or clubs and increase the number of members

 - Team leader for any project

-Codification is a way to present information on your application about yourself in a constructive and clear manner.
+Codification is a way to present information on your application about yourself constructively and transparently.
 For example, how would you show that you are good at Math?

 - Obtain strong math scores on SAT/ACT and transcript

 These are good ways to show colleges that you excelled in this field and are interested in pursuing it further.

 Codify experiences – Take something you enjoy, your passion, interest, or hobby and turning it into something tangible that admissions officers will understand and value.

 Take action on your interest, either by creating something unique or develop a skill that allows you to be compared to other applicants.